Q1. What are the key requirements to be a distributed system?

 1) Firstly, modern architectures are cloud based.

 2) Modern architectures need to scale independently.
 Server nodes in 100s with fault-tolerance as opposed to in tens.
-So, be prepared to use terms like the application was deployed to “24 core 100 node cluster in AWS”, etc.
+So, be prepared to use terms like the application was deployed to “24 core 100 node cluster in AWS”, “3.6 Petabytes of structured & semi-structured data was stored across 280 node cluster, etc.

 3) Data sizes in Terabytes & Petabytes as opposed to gigabytes.
-You need to handle not only structured data, but also semi-structured data like log files, event logs, etc and unstructured data like PDFs, Word documents, etc.
+You need to handle not only structured data, but also semi-structured data like XML, JSON, log files, event logs, etc and unstructured data like e-mail messages, PDFs, Word documents, etc.

 4) Distributed Architectures are often 1) event-driven and 2) asynchronous with more complexities for Solutioning & debugging.